joshdchang/empower-advising/README.md

 # TODO
+- Add images/other content to Directus
-- Loading
+- Loading thing
 - Suggested at bottom of pages (just thought of right now)
-- Add images/other content to Directus
 - Icons and SEO